Ronda: Cultural influence

 Orson Welles said he was inspired by his frequent trips to Spain and Ronda (e.g. his unfinished film about Don Quixote).
-After he died in 1985, his ashes were buried in a well on the rural property of his friend, retired bullfighter Antonio Ordoñez.
+After he died in 1985, his ashes were buried in a well on the rural property of his friend, retired bullfighter Antonio Ordóñez.

 English writer George Eliot's book Daniel Deronda ("Daniel of Ronda") tells the story of a Spanish Jew brought up as an Englishman.
 Some speculation existed that Eliot's ancestors had lived in Ronda prior to the expulsion of the Jews from Spain in 1492.

 In the fashion world, Italian designer Giorgio Armani specially designed the bullfighting costume called ‘Goyesco’ for famed bullfighter Cayetano Rivera Ordóñez on the occasion of the Corrida Goyesca that took place on September 6, 2009, in Ronda.
 Cayetano's suit of lights was in the Goyaesque style, comprising a jacket, trousers, and cloak in techno-satin.
 The three pieces were embroidered with sequins, small glitter stones, and thread, all matching the colour of the background fabric.

 Ronda was used as the setting for the flower market in the 2017 animated movie Ferdinand.